Scalar bosons in Bonnor-Melvin-$\Lambda$ universe: Exact solution, Landau levels and Coulomb-like potential: Conclusions

 \section{Conclusions}

-In this work we studied spin-0 bosons in a spacetime of a magnetic field with cosmological constant.
-The calculations have been made considering the metric proposed in \cite{vzofka2019bonnor}.
-We used $\pi^0$ as test particles and in order to have the possibility to achieve more significant effects, strong magnetic fields, of the order of the ones supposed to be produced in high energy heavy ion collisions.
+In this work, we studied spin-0 bosons in a spacetime of a magnetic field with a cosmological constant.
+The calculations have been made considering the metric proposed in \cite{vzofka2019bonnor} with a modification in the definition of the constants in order to allow an easier interpretation of the limit $\Lambda\rightarrow 0$.
+We used $\pi^{+}$ as test particles, and in order to have the possibility to achieve more significant effects and strong magnetic fields, of the order of the ones supposed to be produced in high energy heavy ion collisions.
 The Klein-Gordon equation for this spacetime has been determined and then solved.
-With these solutions it was possible to discuss the existence of the Landau levels, find numerical values and verify their dependence with the considered parameters.
-The influence of a scalar Coulomb-type potential has also been verified.
-As we can see in Fig. \ref{10}, the effect of the magnetic field $H_0$ has a very small influence on the energy levels, but small changes may be observed and increases with the value of the parameter $\eta$.
-The calculations presented are a result of a very specific kind of spacetime, but we may imagine that in a region near a source of a strong magnetic field, as a magnetar for example, a similar behaviour may occur and this kind of effect be observed in accurate experiments.
-This kind of observation is very important as far as it deals with the influence of the spacetime structure in quantum systems.
+With these solutions, it was possible to discuss the existence of the Landau levels, find numerical values, and verify their dependence on the considered parameters.
+In the limit $\Lambda\rightarrow$ 0, we recover the free particle energies, and as $\Lambda$ increases, we get more significant variations.
+The energy levels also present a behavior similar to the one observed in cosmic string solutions depending on the values of the parameters.
+The influence of a scalar Coulomb-type potential has also been verified, and we obtained a solution for small values of $r$ for the purpose of studying quantum particles near the axis of symmetry.
+As we can see in Fig. \ref{f1}-\ref{f4}, the effect of the magnetic field $H_0$ may be important in some regions of the graphic.
+The values of $\Lambda$ and of the other parameters of the theory also influence the results.
+The calculations presented are determined for a very specific kind of spacetime, but we may imagine that in a region near a source of a strong magnetic field, such as a magnetar, for example, a similar behavior may occur, and this kind of effect may be observed for particles near the astrophysical object in accurate experiments.